 T. Rowe Price Blue Chip Growth Fund

-The T. Rowe Price Blue Chip Growth Fund (TRBCX) “invests in the common stocks of large and medium-sized blue chip companies that have the potential for above-average earnings growth and are well established in their respective industries.”
+According to the fund’s management, the T. Rowe Price Blue Chip Growth Fund (TRBCX) “invests in the common stocks of large and medium-sized blue chip companies that have the potential for above-average earnings growth and are well established in their respective industries.”

 The fund manager looks for companies that enjoy strong market positions, seasoned management teams, solid financial conditions, and above-average earnings growth and profitability.
-Prospects of dividend growth are important to the fund, and it may “at times invest significantly in stocks of technology companies.”
+Prospects of dividend growth are important to the fund and it may “at times invest significantly in stocks of technology companies.”